rafagafe/tiny-json/README.md

 # tiny-json
-tiny-json is a versatile and easy to use json parser in C suitable for IoT.
+tiny-json is a versatile and easy to use json parser in C suitable for embedded systems.
+It is fast, robust and portable.

+It is not only a tokenizer.
+You can get data in string format or get the primitives values in C type variables without performance loss.

+You can get the JSON fields one on one.
+Or get their values by their names.
+This helps you to save a lot of source code lines and development time.

 * It does not use recursivity.
 * It does not use dynamic memory.
 The memory you use can be reserved statically.